ninsuhnrey/mac-autocorrect/README.md

 # macOS Autocorrect

-Autocorrect as you type — the thing Electron apps famously can't do — powered by the **real macOS autocorrect engine** (`NSSpellChecker`, the same API native Mac apps use).
+Autocorrect as you type — something Electron apps famously can't do — powered by the **real macOS autocorrect engine** (`NSSpellChecker`, the same API native Mac apps use).

 ## How it works